DarienBrito/TDMorph/README.md

 # TDMorph

 TDMorph is a toolbox for enhanced parametric exploration in the TouchDesigner platform.
-It is meant to help in creating generative content via various methods and sharing of interesting parameter configurations among users using a JSON format.
+It is meant to help in creating generative content via various methods and sharing of interesting parameter configurations among users, using a JSON format.

 ![alt text](https://github.com/DarienBrito/TDMorph/blob/master/imgs/TDMorphCapture.PNG)

 ## What can I do with it?

-1) Random search of states for parameters on any node using various different distributions.
+1) Random search of states for parameters on any node, using various different distributions.
 2) Random morphing between states using various different interpolation curves.
 3) Storing and retrieval of any arbitrary number of presets.
 4) Control of parameters with an automatically generated UI.
 5) Automatic storing, randomization and transformation of all parameters of arbitrary nodes.
-6) Auto-learn MIDI and OSC for every control in the generated UI.
+6) Auto-learn MIDI and OSC for every slider in the generated UI.
-7) Full scripting control of all features via high-level commands.
+7) Full scripting control of all UI features via high-level commands.
 8) Global and local controls for every single parameter.

 ## How does it work?